Trumpchi GS5

-The Trumpchi GS5 is a compact crossover produced by GAC Group under the Trumpchi brand.
+The Trumpchi GS5 is a compact SUV produced by GAC Group under the Trumpchi brand.
 The first generation was sold from 2011 to 2017 with a facelift variant called the GS5 Super launched in 2014, while the second generation model was sold starting in 2018.
 A facelift for the 2021 model year was launched during the 2021 Shanghai Auto Show, changing the name to Trumpchi GS4 Plus.

 First generation (2011)

 The first generation Trumpchi GS5 debuted during the 2011 Guangzhou Auto Show.
 Sales started in April 2012.
-Original prices ranges from 123,800 yuan to 229,800 yuan.

 Powertrain

-Power of the GS5 comes from a 2.0-litre engine with 150 hp and 183 Nm, mated to a 5-speed manual transmission or 5-speed automatic transmission.
-A 1.8-litre turbo engine and a 2.4-litre engine was available at a later date.
+Power of the GS5 comes from a 2.0-liter engine with 150 hp and 183 Nm, mated to a 5-speed manual transmission or 5-speed automatic transmission.
+A 1.8-liter turbo engine and a 2.4-liter engine was available at a later date.

 Specifications

 The Trumpchi GS5 is based on the same platform as the Trumpchi GA5 sedan which is based on the old Alfa Romeo 166, with a few selected engines also supplied by FCA.